A Few Fundamental Concepts

 After determining his investment objectives, the investor must then ascertain the risk he is willing to take to try to fulfill these objectives.

-Factors that an investor should consider before investing:
+Factors that an investor should consider before making an Investment:

 |Time Horizon||Time horizon refers to the period over which the investor is willing to keep his money invested.|